LGN520/farreach-public/ycsb-implementation.md

 						* Add fromBytes() to parse 16B keybytes for Twitter traces
 						* Re-run keydump to generate hot keys, dynamic rules, and pre-generated workloads
 						* NOTE: check affected modules -> ycsb::PregeneratedWorkload, ycsb::DynamicRulemap, common/workloadparser
-			* TODO: Print ratio of write requests with >128B values in keydump
 			* TODO: Take a look at TPC-C benchmark especially for the following concerns
 				- (1) Whether TPC-C benchmark has a version based on Java
 				- (2) Whether TPC-C benchmark can provide/generate skewed workloads